andrefelipe18/Yui/docs/core/Database/Connection.md

   - `$pathToSqlite`: Optional.
 Path to the SQLite file.
 Required if the database connection type is SQLite.
   - `$envPath`: Optional.
 Path to the .env file.
 If not provided, it defaults to an empty string.
   - `$timeout`: Optional.
 Connection timeout in seconds.
 Default is 30 seconds.
-- Returns: PDO|null The PDO database connection on success, or null on failure.
+- Returns: PDO The PDO database connection
 - Throws:
   - `Exception`: If database connection parameters are not set in the .env file, or if there's an error connecting to the database.